RealMamrez/Playlistman/README.md

 # Playlist Man Website

-My playlist project is my first professional project that I tried to use html, css and javascript to create a website for sharing SoundCloud, Spotify and Radio Javan playlists for website users.
+Playlistman project is my first professional project that I tried to use html, css and javascript to create a website for sharing SoundCloud, Spotify and Radio Javan playlists for website users.

 ## Demo